6 vegetarian-friendly places to spend CDC vouchers

 From Korean cheesy rice cakes to familiar tidbits, this grocery store offers a wide range of vegetarian snacks and meals such as frozen Hawaiian pizza.
 Prices range from $2 to $20.

-On its Facebook page, it offers festive food items such as glutinous rice or vegetarian bak kwa.
+On its Facebook page, it offers festive food items such as glutinous rice and vegetarian bak kwa.

 5. Shop for food supplies at Friendly Vegetarian Food Supplier